graveland/zha_water_leak_sensor/README.md

 - 1x ESP32-C6 (or ESP32-H2)
 - 1x Water leak sensor probe (simple contact closure type)
+- 1x 4.7-20k pull-up resistor to reduce interference / false triggers on the sensor.
+The built-in pull-up capabilities of the esp aren't good enough- I was getting constant false-positives without an external pull-up added.

 The water leak sensor should be a simple two-wire probe that shorts to ground when water is detected.